 As a condition of any research involving human subjects, Aurora College REC observes the standards set out by the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS) and Aurora College Policy I.04 - Ethical Conduct for Research Involving Human Subjects.
 The REC is also responsible for providing guidance and education to the Aurora College community regarding research involving human participants.

-All new research is reviewed by the full committee at the next available monthly meeting.
 The process of ethics review can be time-consuming, as it requires some dialogue between the researcher, the research ethics office, and the REC.
-We strongly recommend submitting your protocol for review at least 8 weeks before the proposed start date of research activities.
+Some reviews may require additional time.
+We strongly recommend submitting your research protocol for review at least 6-8 weeks before the proposed start date of research activities.
 Please consult the REC Meeting Schedule for monthly meeting dates and plan your submission accordingly.
-The REC cannot accommodate expedited or emergency reviews, even in cases where research or funding timelines are short.

 For more information, please contact:

 50 Conibear Cres